 In fact, a robust two-year study conducted by Stanford University researchers showed an astounding productivity boost among the telecommuters, equivalent to a full day’s work.
 According to Professor Nicholas Bloom, employees started earlier, took shorter breaks and worked until the end of the day.

 First of all, for many people – home is often free from distractions.

-I personally like working in silence.
-I dislike being interrupted when I am in the middle of concentrating on an important tasks.
-It kind of irritates me when people come to my table to ask me questions even though it is clear I am concentrating on something.
+In my personal experience, working from home helps me focus better.
+I personally dislike being interrupted when I am in the middle of concentrating on important tasks.
+It sometimes distracts me when people come to my table to ask me questions even though it is clear I am concentrating on something.